denizetkar/walkie-talkie-app/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read the `CONTRIBUTING.md` (Coming Soon) for details on our code of conduct and the process for submitting pull requests.
+Please read the [CONTRIBUTING.md](./CONTRIBUTING.md) (Coming Soon) for details on our code of conduct and the process for submitting pull requests.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ---